Blog

 Frame it as coaching, not therapy.

 Many men who resist "therapy" are open to "coaching."
 The word matters.
 Coaching sounds like skill-building.
 Therapy sounds like being sick.
+Learn more about the key differences between coaching and therapy.

 Make it time-limited.